Top Marketing Channels for eCommerce, the Best Ways to Drive Revenue

 Outsource when necessary

-One thing to keep in mind is that if you don’t have all the resources to this yourself.
-It’s okay to outsource some of these efforts to a agency.
+One thing to remember is that if you don’t have all the resources to do this yourself.
+It’s okay to outsource some of these efforts to an agency.
 Try to hire someone that is specifically an e-commerce SEO agency.
-This may cost slightly more upfront but will save you a lot of money in trial and error.
+This may cost slightly more upfront but will save you much money in trial and error.

 PPC & Paid Social

-PPC, or pay-per-click, is an online marketing model that’s used to drive traffic to websites through ads placed on websites and search engine result pages.
-It gets its namesake from the model being that you only pay every time someone clicks on your ad.
+PPC, or pay-per-click, is an online marketing model used to drive website traffic through ads placed on websites and search engine result pages.
+It gets its namesake from the model because you only pay every time someone clicks on your ad.
 One of the most popular tools for PPC is Google AdWords, which is Google’s proprietary advertising platform.

 Paid social is a form of PPC, similar in that you only pay for the ad every time it’s clicked.
-However, this marketing channel is integrated into social media platforms themselves, where your ads will show up on user’s feeds depending on how you’ve set them up to be targeted.
-Most popular social media platforms offer their own paid advertising models, including Facebook, Instagram, and Twitter.
+Most popular social media platforms offer paid advertising, including Facebook, Instagram, and Twitter.
+However, this marketing channel is integrated into social media platforms themselves, where your ads will show up on users’ feeds depending on how you’ve set them up to be targeted.

 How to do it right: